 When an information change is requested for a CO Code that has not been placed In-Service, the timeline for placing the code In-Service will be based on the Effective Date confirmed in the Part 3 Form (CNA's Response/Confirmation) issued by the CNA when the CO Code was initially assigned.

 A Code Holder may wish to change the Switch Identification (Switching Entity/POI) CLLI™ Code for an In-Service CO Code to a different CLLI™ Code because of a POI change or a switch replacement.
-Provided that the Exchange area where the CO Code is assigned is not being changed, and the location of new Switch Identification (Switching Entity/POI) CLLI™ Code conforms to the requirements of section 3.5, the Code Holder may request the change by submitting to the CNA a completed Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) that includes the details of the Information Change.
+Provided that the Exchange area where the CO Code is assigned is not being changed, and the location of new Switch Identification (Switching Entity/POI) CLLI™ Code conforms to the requirements of section 3.5, the Code Holder may request the change by submitting a completed Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA that includes the details of the Information Change.

 Typically, the Exchange Area for an In-Service CO Code cannot be changed to another Exchange Area as such changes could negatively impact customers, users and other TSPs, and may be contrary to the relevant regulatory framework.